2019 Macau Grand Prix: Main race

-On the fourth lap, Caldwell retired due to the consequences of an earlier collision that damaged his front wing and a tyre.
-Pulcini duelled for seventh when he struck a tyre barrier at Lisboa corner and retired.
-Shortly thereafter, the safety car deployed due to an accident that nullified Vips' lead over Verschoor: Habsburg entered the Solitude Esses too quickly, ricocheted off a right-hand-side kerb and struck the wall.
+Caldwell retired on the fourth lap owing to the results of an earlier collision that damaged his front wing and a tyre.
+Pulcini retired from seventh when he struck a tyre barrier at Lisboa corner.
+Soon after, the safety car was deployed due to an accident, erasing Vips' lead over Verschoor: Habsburg rushed into the Solitude Esses, ricocheted off a right-hand-side kerb, and struck the wall.
 Habsburg exited his car unhurt and unaided as both his and Pulicini's cars were extricated from the circuit.
-At the restart on lap eight, which saw the field return to racing speed, Verschoor prepared to pass Vips as the latter weaved on the track to try and prevent the former from slipstreaming him.
-Verschoor had a strong side slipstream, more speed and grip, and turned left and braked later than Vips to take the lead before Lisboa corner.
+At the restart on lap eight, which saw the field return to racing speed, Verschoor prepared to pass Vips while the latter weaved on the track to avoid being slipstreamed by the former.
+Verschoor had a strong side slipstream, more speed and grip, turned left and braked later than Vips to take the lead before Lisboa corner.
 Sargeant overtook Lorandi for fourth and an understeer lost Andres eighth to Lawson.
 On lap nine Sargeant passed Lundgaard at Lisboa corner for third.

-Flörsch stopped on the straight towards Mandarin Oriental Bend with an electrical problem on lap nine, prompting the brief activation of the virtual safety car procedure to temporarily stop racing and allow for the recovery of Flörsch's car.
+Flörsch experienced an electrical fault on the straight before Mandarin Oriental Bend on lap nine, prompting a virtual safety car period to temporarily stop racing and allow for the recovery of Flörsch's car.
 When the virtual safety car procedure was lifted, Vips drove on debris and wore his tyres, reducing their grip.
 He drew close to Verschoor after the latter made an error at Police Bend but could not pass him due to the narrow track.
-Vips subsequently tried to pass Verschoor into Lisboa turn on lap eleven; the latter swerved to prevent hitting a trackside wall as he braked as late as possible, retaining the lead.
-On the following lap Vips used DRS to again try to pass Verschoor on the entry to Lisboa corner, but was unsuccessful as Verschoor turned left as late as he could.
+Vips subsequently tried to pass Verschoor into Lisboa turn on lap eleven; the latter swerved to avoid a trackside wall and braked as late as possible to maintain the lead.
+On the next lap, Vips attempted to pass Verschoor on the entry to Lisboa corner using DRS, but was unsuccessful since Verschoor went left as late as he could.
 Verschoor caused Vips to run close to the turn's run-off area after Vips flat-spotted his tyres, affecting his car's handling.